North Korea test-fires ICBM with range to strike entire US

 The exercises “showed we have a strong resolve to sternly deal with an ICBM launch and any other provocations and threats posed by North Korea, and the allies’ overwhelming capacity and readiness to launch precision strikes on the enemy,” South Korea’s Joint Chiefs of Staff said in a statement.

+Japan and the United States held separate joint exercises involving their fighter jets in response to the North Korean launch, according to Japan’s Defense Ministry.

-South Korean President Yoon Suk Yeol earlier ordered officials to boost security cooperation with the United States and Japan and implement unspecified deterrence steps that were previously agreed upon with Washington.
-Yoon also ordered officials to push for strong international condemnations and sanctions on North Korea, according to his office.
+South Korean President Yoon Suk Yeol earlier ordered officials to boost security cooperation with the United States and Japan and push for strong international condemnations and sanctions on North Korea, his office said.

-North Korea also launched an ICBM on Nov.
-3, but experts said that weapon failed to fly its intended flight and fell into the ocean after a stage separation.
-That test was believed to have involved a developmental missile called Hwasong-17.
-North Korea has two other types of ICBMs — Hwasong-14 and Hwasong-15 — and their test launches in 2017 showed they could potentially reach parts of the U.S. homeland.

-The Hwasong-17 has a longer possible range than the others, and its huge size suggests it’s designed to carry multiple nuclear warheads to defeat missile defense systems.
-Some experts say the Nov.
-3 test showed some progress in its development, given that a Hwasong-17 exploded soon after liftoff in an earlier test in March.

 Choe was referring to President Joe Biden’s recent meeting with Yoon and Kishida on the sidelines of a regional gathering in Cambodia.
 In their joint statement, the three leaders strongly condemned North Korea’s recent missile tests and agreed to work together to strengthen deterrence.
 Biden reaffirmed the U.S. commitment to defend South Korea and Japan with a full range of capabilities, including nuclear weapons.

-North Korea sees the U.S. military presence in the region as proof of American hostility.
+North Korea sees the U.S. military presence in South Korea and Japan as proof of American hostility.
 It has said its recent series of weapons launches were a response to what it called provocative military drills between the United States and South Korea.

 There have been concerns that North Korea might conduct its first nuclear test in five years as its next major step in strengthening its military capability against the United States and its allies.